 Key Takeaways

-• Failover priority controls startup order.
-Per Microsoft Q&A and the Microsoft Community Hub failover policies post, values are High = 3000, Medium = 2000, Low = 1000, No Auto Start = 0.
+- Failover priority controls startup order.
+Per Microsoft Community Hub failover policies post, set priority using the documented levels (High, Medium, Low, No Auto Start) in Failover Cluster Manager or PowerShell.
 Set infrastructure VMs to High so they start before the workloads that depend on them.

-• App level HA where it matters.
-SQL Always On AG, Exchange DAG, SOFS active active.
-App level HA gets you seconds; VM HA gets you minutes.
-Identify which workloads need the seconds.
+- App level HA where it matters.
+SQL Always On AG, Exchange DAG, SOFS serving from all cluster nodes.
+App level HA often reduces outage compared to VM restart, but recovery time is workload and configuration dependent.
+Identify which workloads need application aware HA.